With the deadline for General Data Protection Regulation (GDPR) well behind us, UK businesses need to know how to be compliant, and fast!

 - How will you report it to the proper authorities?

 The Price of Not Complying Has Gone Up

-GDPR compliance can seem monumental, and the penalties for getting this wrong have significantly increased.
+GDPR compliance can seem monumental, and the penalties for getting this wrong have significantly increased since the deadline.
 NCC Group analysis revealed that TalkTalk’s £400,000 fine in 2016 would’ve been £59 million under GDPR.

 Take the first steps by downloading our official GDPR Toolkit for Businesses today.

 Would you prefer to speak to someone?
-Book in a free inbound marketing assessment with our in-house expert and Head of Digital Growth, Paul.
+Book in a free inbound marketing assessment with one of our in-house experts.